-6.1 A complainant must appeal in writing any decision with which they are unhappy within 20 working days and they should send that appeal to the Director of Public Services explaining the reasons for it.
-The appeal will be considered by the Executive Director of the relevant service or a Head of Service who has had no previous involvement.
+6.1 A complainant must appeal in writing any decision with which they are unhappy within 20 working days and they should send that appeal to the Director of Resident and Business Services explaining the reasons for it.
+The appeal will be considered by the Executive Director of the relevant service or a Director who has had no previous involvement.
 The complainant will be informed of the outcome in writing within 10 working days of receiving the appeal.